Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) appoint and remove staff; and

-   2. establish subcommittees and units with terms of reference and membership it considers appropriate.
+   b) establish subcommittees and units with terms of reference and membership it considers appropriate.

 ### 43. Delegation